Let's 'Schwab-proof' your community

 Guilds are teams.
 They’re working towards the common goal of adding to their communities.

-The guilds might be named the same as the congress (Educator’s Guild/Congress of Education), but you might also find that you’ll have your community’s tech-savvy folks form a guild for a decentralized internet service.
+The guilds might be named the same as the ministries (Educator’s Guild/Ministry of Education), but you might also find that you’ll have your community’s tech-savvy folks form a guild for a decentralized internet service.
 Let’s call it a communications guild.
 There would be IT specialists, web designers, programmers, and cyber-security.
 Being a guild, they would work together to secure a safe and secure internet for their community.
-Maybe there’s a congress for the Internet, but likely such a congress would be for all media, especially for communities that are just starting out.
+Maybe there’s a ministry for the Internet, but likely such a ministry would be for all media, especially for communities that are just starting out.

 Now, there’s something important to remember.
 Guilds do the work.
-Congresses coordinate the people, places, and things necessary to support the guilds – and only when assistance is requested.
+Ministries coordinate the people, places, and things necessary to support the guilds – and only when assistance is requested.
 Example: if someone in the community is having a hard time finding customers to purchase their bath bombs, they likely need a guild.
-They could go to an economics congress to receive the information on the best markets and trade shows where people in a health and beauty guild find their success.
+They could go to a ministry of commerce to receive the information on the best markets and trade shows where people in a health and beauty guild find their success.

 As you can probably tell, there’s a lot more to community building; but these are the first steps.
 Now if you’re looking for more, I’m offering to meet with your community and help them get to the next level.